2.14 Fatality and Near Fatality Investigations and Fatalities on Active Cases

 Procedure for Notifications of Fatality on Pending Investigations or Active Ongoing Cases (Otherwise Known as an Active Fatality)

-1. When a fatality occurs on any pending investigation and/or active ongoing case, the following notifications occur:
+1. When the death of a child occurs on any pending investigation and/or active ongoing case, the following notifications occur:

 2. CI notifies the SSRT and staff, supervisor, and SRA or designee of the region involved;